dacokid/Local-Stores-using-Google-Maps-API/readme.md

 - Open the info window of the marker on store selection in stores list -> DONE

-- Complete the styling for the marker info window -> HOMEWORK

 - Allow a user to search for stores in a zip code -> DONE

-- Add a beautiful transition on the hover of an individual store

 **DONE**